CompuTec/computec-docs/docs/wms/administrator-guide/custom-configuration/custom-configuration-functions/production.md

 # Production

+Effective management of production processes and inventory is crucial for businesses aiming to optimize their operations and maintain smooth workflows.
+The configurations available offer a wide range of options to streamline processes, control inventory movements, and enhance data accuracy.

+---

 ## PF Pick Receipt tab

 ![Production ProcessForce Pick Receipt](./media/production/cc-production-pf-pick-receipt.png)

-**After picking, auto return to** – defines to which form the application leads after confirming picking quantity for a document line: None, Document Details, Remarks.
+**After picking, auto return to** – Specifies the form the application navigates to after confirming the picking quantity for a document line, with options like None, Document Details, or Remarks.
     <details>
     <summary>Click here to expand</summary>
     <div>